fortrabbit/blog/composer-2-availability.md

 ---
 author: os
 created: 2020-12-16
 published: true
-title:        "Composer 2 is about to land on fortrabbit"
+title: Composer 2 is about to land on fortrabbit
-excerpt:      "Composer 2 will soon be available here.
-What you need to know."
+excerpt: Composer 2 will soon be available here.
+What you need to know.
-lead:         "What you need to know and how to troubleshoot issues."
+lead: What you need to know and how to troubleshoot issues.
-image:        'composer-poster.png'
+image: composer-poster.png
-imagecredit:  ''
+imagecredit: ""
+tags:
+  - changelog
 ---